 Sprint 5G Markets announced

-Sprint has confirmed that Atlanta, Dallas, Houston and Kansas City will be the first cities in the U.S. for its 5G network, starting in May.
-Chicago, Los Angeles, New York City, Phoenix, and Washington D.C. will be the next cities with Sprint 5G support, sometime later in 2019.
+Sprint launched 5G network in parts of Atlanta, Dallas, Houston and Kansas City in late May.
+In July, it added parts of Chicago to its 5G network.
+Los Angeles, New York City, Phoenix, and Washington D.C. will be the next cities with Sprint 5G support, sometime later in 2019.
 The company boasts coverage won’t be just hot spots as seen with AT&T and Verizon but will cover large areas within these markets.
 Indeed, Sprint claims that its 5G network will cover over 1,000 square miles across its nine launch cities.

 Sprint 5G phones and hubs

 Spint has also confirmed it will sell the 5G-only LG V50 ThinQ smartphone.
-Pre-orders for the 6.4-inch device are now live, but you can only purchase one, at least at the moment, in the first four 5G cities of Atlanta, Dallas, Houston and Kansas City.
-The phone will officially become available on May 31.
+The 6.4-inch device is now on sale, but you can only purchase one, at least at the moment, in the first four 5G cities of Atlanta, Dallas, Houston and Kansas City.
 For a limited time, Sprint is selling it for $24 per month with $0 down with a Sprint Flex 24-month lease plan, and the carrier says that is half of its normal lease price.
 That would put the normal, non-contract price, of the phone at $1,152.

 - LG G8 ThinQ hands-on: Bland on the outside, blistering on the inside